Skip to content

 The .aerovault format consists of:

-1. Header (512 bytes) — magic bytes, version, encryption mode, Argon2id salt, AES-KW wrapped key, HMAC-SHA512 MAC
+1. Header (1024 bytes in v3, 512 in v2) - magic bytes, version, Argon2id salt, AES-KW wrapped master and MAC keys, HMAC-SHA512 MAC

-3. Data blocks — AES-256-GCM-SIV encrypted chunks (64 KB each), optionally double-encrypted with ChaCha20-Poly1305 in cascade mode
+3. Data blocks - AES-256-GCM-SIV encrypted chunks, optionally double-encrypted with ChaCha20-Poly1305 in cascade mode

 Cross-Platform Implementations